to-go coffee cup tinted orange sitting on a windowsill overlooking a city scene

 black dry erase menu board for Hawaii Kitchen in front of a stone lined garden

-But then Hawaii Kitchen opened in West Reading earlier this year and a piece of the islands arrived in Berks.
+But then Hawaii Kitchen opened in West Reading in early 2018 and a piece of the islands arrived in Berks.

 Hawaii Kitchen opened earlier this year in the former Petite Milan – a children’s clothing store – in the 500 block of Penn Avenue.